opengovfoundation/madison/docs/README.md

 There’s never been an easier way to get substantive feedback from both colleagues and citizens.
 Offer and receive input in real time from fellow policymakers, issue experts, and the citizens you represent.
 With Madison, your job has never been easier.

 **For Developers:**
-Check out the rest of the documentation and read through the [Contributing Guidelines].
+Check out the rest of the documentation and read through the [Contributing Guidelines](#contributing).
 Pull requests welcome!

 ## Installation

-Madison is build on top of [Laravel] and uses many of configuration tools that Laravel provides ( specifically its [`.env` files](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration) )
+Madison is build on top of [Laravel v.4.2](http://laravel.com/docs/4.2) and uses many of configuration tools that Laravel provides ( specifically its [`.env` files](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration) )

 ### Via Laravel Forge